-Queen’s ties to Scotland add new wrinkle to push for independence
+Queen’s Ties to Scotland Add New Wrinkle to Push for Independence

-EDINBURGH, Scotland — Its streets lined with tens of thousands of admirers, Scotland bade a somber farewell to Queen Elizabeth II on Sunday as her coffin made its slow, final, journey through a country that she helped bind into the British state through her decades of service, her love of the wild Scottish countryside and her own popularity.
+EDINBURGH, Scotland — Its streets lined with tens of thousands of admirers, Scotland bade a somber farewell to Queen Elizabeth II on Sunday as her coffin made its slow, final, journey through a country that she helped bind into the British state through her decades of rule, her love of the wild Scottish countryside and her own popularity.

 The six-hour funeral procession was the beginning of three days of mourning centered on Scotland, continuing Monday with a journey along Edinburgh’s “Royal Mile,” which starts at the Palace of Holyroodhouse, the royal residence, before moving on to St. Giles’ Cathedral, where members of the public will have a chance to pay their respects.

+The queen’s death in Scotland, at her home in Balmoral, underscored her close ties to the country, which for two days will be the center of national mourning.
+But the journey of her body is also a trip laden with political overtones, as new questions arise about the future of Scotland’s independence movement in the wake of the queen’s death.

-It’s a symbolic display of the ties that bind England to its northern neighbor.
-But it also comes at a time of renewed mobilization for Scottish independence, complicating the approach for those who want to break away.
+The accession of King Charles III comes at a time of renewed mobilization for Scottish independence, complicating the approach for those who want to break away.
 Political analysts said that respect for the queen and her devotion to Scotland could temporarily dampen the heated debate over independence and perhaps strengthen a union that has been under acute strain for more than a decade.

 “The fact that it has happened here reinforces the connection to Balmoral, and the preparations for the funeral have a strong Scottish element,” said James Mitchell, professor of public policy at Edinburgh University, referring to the country estate that the queen loved and the place where she died.